 These setup guides are, for the most part, relatively basic.
 Many are short, with only the bare minimum of text, and no screenshots (the Android TV guide says little more than 'you'll need the Android app, get it here or here').
 They appear to cover the basics, though, and should get you connected with minimal hassle.

 VyprVPN's Windows VPN client looks and feels much like a mobile VPN app: a simple opening window displays your connection state and preferred location, and you can connect or disconnect with a click.

-A built-in kill switch aims to protect you if the VPN drops.
+A kill switch aims to protect you if the VPN drops.
 That's the idea, but it didn't always work that way.

-A capable Settings dialog can configure the client to connect when Windows starts or the application launches.
+Elsewhere, a capable Settings dialog can configure the client to connect when Windows starts or the application launches.
 DNS leak protection reduces the chance of others snooping on your web traffic, and the kill switch is joined by an auto-reconnect system to protect you if the VPN drops.

 That's just the start.
 VyprVPN doesn't just provide its own zero-knowledge VyprDNS service, for instance – you can switch it to any other DNS service you like.
 The client can also automatically connect VyprVPN when you're using untrusted Wi-Fi networks.

 VyprVPN has dropped some of the geekier settings available in its older client (you can't set MTU size anymore, for instance), but for the most part, the latest version works very well: it's fast, has a strong set of features and is generally easy to use.

 VyprVPN's Android VPN app opens with an identical interface to the Windows build.
 In a tap or two you're able to connect to your nearest server, or choose an alternative from the same location picker as the desktop version.

 The app has very similar settings to the Windows version, too: a kill switch, DNS leak protection, startup and auto-reconnect options, and the ability to use custom DNS settings.